marcelfrey29/SEB-07-AKSE-Cloud-Computing/documentation/07.Learnings-and-Possible-Improvements/LEARNINGS.md

 Examples:

 - The Elastic Container Registry can't be part of the main project, because we have to push an image before we can deploy the ECS Services and Tasks.
-- The Keycloak configuration is currently places in a separate project, which depends on values from the main project.
+- The Keycloak configuration is currently placed in a separate project, which depends on values from the main project.

 Note: I haven't tried to apply the whole configuration at once.
 So there might be some conflicts/dependencies that are currently unknown.
 While development, I applied the infrastructure in incremental steps.